Disclosure: We may receive commissions when you click our links and make purchases. However, our opinions are not for sale.

 These headphones come with a removable cord that has a built-in volume control, a soft poly-leather carry case, and have the option for replaceable ear cups if necessary, helping to prolong the overall life of the headphones in the long run.

-The earcups are a closed-back circumaural design, like many others on this list, this is good for producers working in enclosed spaces or doubling the headphones up as a headphone send when recording vocalists, again minimizing the bleed from headphones into the microphone when recording and vice versa.
+The earcups are a closed-back circumaural design, like many others on this list, this is good for producers working in small or enclosed spaces or doubling the headphones up as a headphone send when recording vocalists, again minimizing the bleed from headphones into the microphone when recording and vice versa.
 The earcups have swivels and fold flat for easy storage/transport.

 5Hz – 23kHz